senware/CIS3207/README.md

   Separate classes will be used to represent Event and Processes.

-  Events have an event type as well as a pointer to a process, and are responsible for tracking their own arrival times which will determine their position in the priority queue.
+  Events have an event type as well as a pointer to a process.
+They are responsible for keeping track of their own arrival times, which will determine their position in the priority queue.

   An enum will be used to keep track of event types.

-  In progress.
+  Done.

 ### EVENT QUEUE